-- disagreement with the design or implementation of our clinical trials; - failure to demonstrate that a drug candidate is safe and effective or that a biologic drug candidate is safe, pure, and potent for its proposed indication; - failure of clinical trial results to meet the level of statistical significance required for approval; - failure to demonstrate that a drug candidate's clinical and other benefits outweigh its safety risks; - disagreement with our interpretation of data from preclinical studies or clinical trials; - the insufficiency of data collected from clinical trials of our drug candidates to support the submission and filing of a new drug application, or NDA; biologics license application, or BLA; or other submission or to obtain regulatory approval; - the FDA, CFDA, EMA or comparable regulatory authority's finding of deficiencies related to the manufacturing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial supplies; and - changes in approval policies or regulations that render our preclinical and clinical data insufficient for approval.
+- disagreement with the design or implementation of our clinical trials; - failure to demonstrate that a drug candidate is safe and effective or that a biologic drug candidate is safe, pure, and potent for its proposed indication; - failure of clinical trial results to meet the level of statistical significance required for approval; - failure to demonstrate that a drug candidate's clinical and other benefits outweigh its safety risks; - disagreement with our interpretation of data from preclinical studies or clinical trials; - the insufficiency of data collected from clinical trials of our drug candidates to support the submission and filing of an NDA, BLA or other submission or to obtain regulatory approval; - the FDA, CFDA, EMA or comparable regulatory authority's finding of deficiencies related to the manufacturing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial supplies; and - changes in approval policies or regulations that render our preclinical and clinical data insufficient for approval.

 The FDA, CFDA, EMA or a comparable regulatory authority may require more information, including additional preclinical or clinical data, to support approval, which may delay or prevent approval and our commercialization plans, or we may decide to abandon the development program.
 If we were to obtain approval, regulatory authorities may approve any of our drug candidates for fewer or more limited indications than we request, may grant approval contingent on the performance of costly post-marketing clinical trials, or may approve a drug candidate with a label that is not desirable for the successful commercialization of that drug candidate.
-In addition, if our drug candidate produces undesirable side effects or safety issues, the FDA may require the establishment of a Risk Evaluation Mitigation Strategy, or REMS, or the CFDA, EMA or a comparable regulatory authority may require the establishment of a similar strategy, that may, for instance, restrict distribution of our drugs and impose burdensome implementation requirements on us.
+In addition, if our drug candidate produces undesirable side effects or safety issues, the FDA may require the establishment of a similar strategy, that may, for instance, restrict distribution of our drugs and impose burdensome implementation requirements on us.
 Any of the foregoing scenarios could materially harm the commercial prospects of our drug candidates.

-Regulatory approval may be substantially delayed or may not be obtained for one or all of our drug candidates if regulatory authorities require additional time or studies to assess the safety and efficacy of our drug candidates.
+\Regulatory approval may be substantially delayed or may not be obtained for one or all of our drug candidates if regulatory authorities require additional time or studies to assess the safety and efficacy of our drug candidates.

 We may be unable to initiate or complete development of our drug candidates, such as BGB-3111, BGB-A317, BGB-290 and BGB-283, on schedule, if at all.
-The timing for the completion of the studies for our drug candidates will require funding beyond the proceeds of our initial public offering.
+The timing for the completion of the studies for our drug candidates will require funding beyond the proceeds of our initial public offering and follow-on public offering.
 In addition, if regulatory authorities require additional time or studies to assess the safety or efficacy of our drug candidates, we may not have or be able to obtain adequate funding to complete the necessary steps for approval for any or all of our drug candidates.
 Preclinical studies and clinical trials required to demonstrate the safety and efficacy of our drug candidates are time consuming and expensive and together take several years or more to complete.
 Delays in clinical trials, regulatory approvals or rejections of applications for regulatory approval in the United States, Australia, New Zealand, the PRC, Europe or other markets may result from many factors, including: